AlyxSharkBite/CryptoShark/ReadMe.md

 * Password Based Encryption
 * RSA Public/Private Key Encryption

+**Version 2.1 - Update March 20232**

+* .NET 6 Update
+* Added ECC Encryption

 ## About
-Code written on macOS Catalina (10.15)
+Code written on macOS Catalina (10.15) updated on Windows 11

 The concept is to have a simple and powerful took for Data Encryption with cross platform support (Windows, macOS, Linux).